Keksuccino/docs_fancymenu/docs/resources.md

 This also makes it really easy to [ship local resource with your modpacks](./modpacks), since most modpack systems (CurseForge, Modrinth, etc.) support shipping mod config folders by default.

+For a complete map of FancyMenu's layout, resource, configuration, and generated-state paths, see [Data Storage Locations](./data-storage-locations).

 # Web Resources

 When you need to dynamically change resources without the need to update your modpack, **web** resources would be the best option.